spiffe/spire-tutorials/k8s/oidc-vault/README.md

       ```console
       {"role": "dev","jwt": "<PASE_YOUR_JWT_TOKEN_HERE>"}
       ```
-   2. Authenticate against the Vault server using the payload
+   2. Authenticate against the Vault Server using the payload
       ```console
       $ curl --request POST --data @payload.json http://localhost:8200/v1/auth/jwt/login
       ```
-   3. Under `auth`, grab your `client_token` from the response, this is how we are going to identify ourselves against the Vault REST API.
+   3. Under `auth`, grab your `client_token` from the response(for example, save it in your clipboard).
+This is how we are going to identify ourselves against the Vault REST API.
-   Note that we have defined `my-dev-policy` we created before.
-This will allows us to read our secret.
+   In the output, notice the `my-dev-policy` that we specified in Vault before.
+This will allow us to read our secret.
       ```json
       {
          "request_id": "78bc2546-8e3f-900e-ac32-ae590870ea67",